 Joker 2 marks movie career last for Joaquin Phoenix who says ‘that’s it for me’

+Joker 2 will mark movie career last for Joaquin Phoenix who says ‘that’s it for me’

 ‘I probably shouldn’t do this again,’ the 49-year-old actor said